From a small seed a mighty trunk may grow

 Studying Shakespeare at university, I described his plays as timeless wisdom in the category of art.
 That’s wrong, my tutor said, because he was a product of time and place.
 I didn’t agree and don’t now.
 We might have discussed it further although it was intuition at that age more than learning so would have achieved nothing.
 He was politically very left.
 Which means, as far as literature is concerned, a rhetoric of cultural construction.

 The same occurred in a Sociology lecture about Karl Mannheim.
 Knowledge is socially constructed, he said, which is an irritating claim because it means you cannot transcend conditions and are judged for whatever you say.
-Your personal becomes their political which is extraordinary arrogance, like intellectual trolling.
+Your personal becomes their political, which is extraordinary arrogance.
 It was around the time I bought my first I Ching, Tao Te Ching, Bhagavad Gita, and was reading about Karma, Bhakti, Jnana and Raja Yoga.

 In comparison to university, my A Level experience was balanced.
 In the first Sociology lesson we were introduced to Conflict Theory (Marx) posited against Functionalism (Durkheim) which we evaluated in an essay.
 I don’t know what other students wrote.
 I said that both are partially true.